unknown d'Uxhull, Baron d'Uxhill in Neuchatel

 M, #19027, b.
 28 February 1728, d.
 8 January 1805

-Sir Thomas Pelham, 1st Earl of Chichester was born on 28 February 1728.1 He was the son of Thomas Pelham and Annetta Bridges.1 He married Anne Frankland, daughter of Frederick Meinhardt Frankland and Elizabeth (?), on 15 June 1754 at Mortlake, Surrey, England.1 He died on 8 January 1805 at age 76 at Stanmer, Sussex, England.1 He was buried at Laughton, Sussex, England.1 His will was probated in February 1805.1
+Thomas Pelham, 1st Earl of Chichester was born on 28 February 1728.1 He was the son of Thomas Pelham and Annetta Bridges.1 He married Anne Frankland, daughter of Frederick Meinhardt Frankland and Elizabeth Bawdowin, on 15 June 1754 at Mortlake, Surrey, EnglandG.1 He died on 8 January 1805 at age 76 at Stanmer, Sussex, EnglandG.1 He was buried at Laughton, Sussex, EnglandG.1 His will was proven (by probate) in February 1805.1

-Children of Sir Thomas Pelham, 1st Earl of Chichester and Anne Frankland
+Children of Thomas Pelham, 1st Earl of Chichester and Anne Frankland

 Citations